anpham6/squared/README.md

 #### Example: vdom / chrome

-VDOM is a minimal framework for those who prefer a universal HTMLElement that can perform internally cached selector queries.
+VDOM is a minimal framework (45kb gzipped) for those who prefer a universal HTMLElement that can perform internally cached selector queries.
 The "lite" version is about half the bundle size and is recommended for most browser applications.
 Chrome framework offers the same features as VDOM but can also bundle assets using HTML syntax and Express server.
 It is adequate for most applications and gives you the ability to see your application first and to build it last.

 ```javascript
 <script src="/dist/squared.min.js"></script>